bwplotka/my/web/content/posts/golang-memory-monitoring.md

 tells the kernel to not free resources associated with given range until memory pressure occurs.
 Memory pressure means other process or kernel itself has not enough memory in the unused pool.

-In my opinion. this change makes a lot of sense, especially in Kubernetes/container environment.
+In my opinion, this change makes a lot of sense, especially in Kubernetes/container environment.
 When you think about it, the pattern is to use a single process per container.
 Singe the memory limits are per container as well it means that releasing memory immediately by the only process that is running on the container is mostly wasted work.

 Having the Go process using exclusively 100% of memory specified in limit can be only beneficial for overall container workload performance.
 However as you saw, it